Sybaritic adj. Of luxury and pleasure.

-While sybaritic can be used in a somewhat negative or critical sense, it can also evoke a sense of hedonistic enjoyment and a celebration of life’s pleasures.
-The word often implies a focus on the body’s desires—food, drink, relaxation, and other comforts—and can suggest a life that prioritizes these over more austere or practical concerns.
-In modern times, sybaritic is often used to describe luxurious vacations, opulent living, or decadent indulgences that prioritize personal enjoyment over responsibility or simplicity.
+While sybaritic can be used in a somewhat negative or critical sense, it can also evoke a sense of hedonistic enjoyment and a celebration of life's pleasures.
+The word often implies a focus on comfort, atmosphere, and sensory delight, and can describe experiences that prioritize richness and ease.

 Sybaritic bliss,